Position title

 Types of employees

-• Casual employees accepted an offer of employment on the basis that there was no firm advance commitment that the work will continue indefinitely with an agreed pattern of work.
-They are usually described as a casual employee in their employment contract, work as required to your business needs and can refuse any hours of work you offer them.
+- Casual employees accepted an offer of employment on the basis there wasn't a firm advance commitment to ongoing work.
 They are paid a casual loading because they don't get some paid entitlements like personal and annual leave.

 Learn more about the different types of employees on the Fair Work Ombudsman website.
 You should also check the award – some define employment types differently.